myfashionhub/codenow-todo/day3-recap.md

 @code_word = "#{params[:code]} #{params[:word]}"
 ```

-- Declare a hash: Hash is a type of object in Ruby that contains keys and values.
+- Hash is a type of object in Ruby that contains keys and values.
 ```
 a_hash = {
     key1: 'Value 1', # Note: no space between key1 and :